So we created THIS BOOTY BUILDING WORKOUT AT HOME.

 These six glute exercises left my booty sore for three days after filming this butt workout for women.

 Most of my lower body workouts combine leg exercises that target the quads, hamstrings AND glutes.
-But you’ve been asking for more “targeted” workouts so this is a glutei specific workout — AKA a BOOTY BURNOUT!
+But you’ve been asking for more “targeted” workouts so this is a glute-specific workout — AKA a BOOTY BURNOUT!

-These 6 booty building exercises prioritize glute activation, because the gluteus maximus is the largest muscle in the body!
+These six booty building, glute exercises prioritize glute activation, because the gluteus maximus is the largest muscle in the body!

-Meaning this workout not only builds your booty, but is an effective calorie-burning workout as well.
+That means that this butt workout not only builds your booty, but is an effective calorie-burning workout as well.
 The larger the muscle group, the higher the calorie burn.

-Lucky for you, this workout includes the best glute exercises for women.
+Lucky for you, this workout includes all three of theses glute exercises!

-This classic leg day workout pairs dumbbell strength exercises with powerful plyometrics — hello metabolic training.
+This classic glute workout pairs dumbbell strength exercises with powerful plyometrics — hello metabolic training.

-This workout works the largest muscle groups in your body, the legs and glutes.
-Building strength while also raising your heart rate for maximum calorie burn.
+This workout works the largest muscle groups in your body, the legs and glutes; building strength while also raising your heart rate.

 Medium-to-heavy set of dumbbells and a bench or chair for single leg exercises.

 I recommend anything between 10 and 25 lbs.
-I’m using 10 lbs and 12 lb dumbbells in this workout video, but if I were working out at home I would aim for 15 lbs or heavier.
+I’m using 10 lbs and 12 lb dumbbells in this workout video.

-How to Properly Perform a Single Leg Squat:
+How to Properly Perform a Single Leg Squat with Dumbbells: